Philosophy (PHIL)

 PHIL 4750 Philosophy of Law (3 credits)

-An inquiry into the nature and foundation of law, with particular attention to natural law, legal positivism and rights-based theories of law, theories of punishment and responsibility, and the relationship between law and morality.
+Inquires into the nature and philosophical foundations of law.
+Possible topics include: natural law; legal positivism and rights-based theories of law; theories of punishment and responsibility; and the relationship between law and morality.

 Level of Study: Undergraduate